andyhoegh/CovOz_submission/README.md

-### Synchronized seasonal excretion of multiple coronaviruses in Australian Pteropus spp is associated with co-infections in juvenile and sub-adult bats.
+## Synchronized seasonal excretion of multiple coronaviruses in Australian Pteropus spp is associated with co-infections in juvenile and sub-adult bats.

+### General Information

 This repo contains instructions and source code for reproducing the statistical analyses in the manuscript.
 Pteropus spp is associated with co-infections in juvenile and subadult bats"

-GENERAL INFORMATION

-Title of Dataset: Data from: Synchronized seasonal excretion of multiple coronaviruses in Australian Pteropus spp is associated with co-infections in juvenile and subadult bats

 Author/Principal Investigator Information
 Name: Plowright, Raina K.